tnichols217/notes/STAT 345/Textbook/1 - Random Variables.md

 ## PMFs and PDFs

-Are the PMF/PDF of a random variable if and only if
+The PMF/PDF of a random variable if and only if

 - $f_x(x)\ge0\qquad f_x\le R$
 - Either